UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 The Bourne Again SHell

 Notes:
 Bash is the most commonly used text shell.
-You have it installed on your computer by default if you are using Mac or Linux machine, and if you are on a Windows machine you downloaded bash as part of the setup instructions.
+You have it installed on your computer by default if you are using a Mac or Linux machine, and if you are on a Windows machine you downloaded Bash as part of the setup instructions.
-Sometimes we might use "prompt",
-“command line”,
-or "terminal",
-which for the purposes of this lecture, refers to the same thing.

-The abbreviation BASH stands for Bourne Again SHell.
+As we mentioned in the introduction chapter, the abbreviation BASH stands for "Bourne Again SHell".
 Other shells existed before Bash, and one of the most successful early shells was invented by Stephen Bourne at Bell Labs in 1977, which he called the Bourne Shell.